MicrosoftDocs/architecture-center/docs/hybrid/azure-stack-hci-switchless-content.md

 ## Potential use cases

 The "_storage switchless_" configuration of Azure Stack HCI is commonly used for retail, manufacturing or remote office scenarios; however, it is broadly applicable for any smaller edge use cases that do not have, or require _extensive datacenter network switches_ for the storage replication traffic.
-The following use case requirements can be addressed using this design, in addition to those outlined in the Azure Stack HCI baseline architecture:
+The following use case requirements can be addressed using this design, in addition to those outlined in the [Azure Stack HCI baseline reference architecture](/azure/architecture/hybrid/azure-stack-hci-baseline):

 - Deploy and manage highly available (HA) virtualized or container-based edge workloads deployed in a single location, to enable business-critical applications and services to operate in a resilient, cost-effective and scalable manner.
 - The "storage switchless" network design removes the requirement to deploy additional ports or storage class network switches to connect the physical network interface cards (NICs) used for the Storage intent.